eedorenko/flexdeploybot/README.md

    ngrok start --config tunnels.yml --all

-2. Update outgoing Webhook of the Channel with https url forwarding to localhost:8080
+2. Update outgoing Webhook of the Channel on ODA  with https url forwarding to localhost:8080
 3. Update create.snapshot.js with https url forwarding to localhost:8080
-4. Pack (npm pack) and upload the custom component
+4. Pack (npm pack) and upload the custom component to ODA
-5. Update receiveFromBotFn/func.js with http utl forwarding to localhost:4390
+5. Update receiveFromBotFn/func.js with http url forwarding to localhost:4390
 6. Start and deploy Fn app

    fn start